-Under the Portuguese Law of Succession, a person may only dispose of its legally available quota of property or estate (Quota disponível) for the time after death by will (Testament).
+Under the Portuguese Law of Succession, a person may only dispose of his legally available quota of property or estate (Quota disponível) for the time after death by will (testament).

-When a person dies leaving a valid will concerning the disposable quota of its goods and assets or estate (in accordance with the quotas described in Section 10.3 above), the law will ascertain the validity of the will provided a set of formalities to be complied with and, in some cases, the taxes to be paid.
+When a person dies leaving a valid will concerning the disposable quota of his goods and assets or estate (in accordance with the quotas described in Section 10.3 above), the law will ascertain the validity of the will, provide a set of formalities to be complied with and, in some cases, the taxes to be paid.

-The Portuguese law of succession will also ensure that the immediate members of the deceased's family are not deprived of their minimum statutory quota of the estate (see Section 10.3).
+The Portuguese Law of Succession will also ensure that the immediate members of the deceased's family are not deprived of their minimum statutory quota of the estate (see Section 10.3).